 Think about providing services to your team that helps them run things smoothly at home.
 Apart from meal delivery services, you can cover the monthly costs of cleaning or gardening to offer a comfortable working space.
 Prioritize their comfort and convenience.

-A thank-you note can be a thoughtful gesture even in this time of virtual technology.
+Thank you notes can be a thoughtful gesture even in this time of virtual technology.

 Take your time to write a genuine or heart-felt email acknowledging your employee’s efforts.
 You’ll be surprised how such a reward can make a difference in your company.
 Trust us.